antimof/UxPlay/README.txt

 happening: it will show how far the connection process gets before the failure occurs.

-**Most such problems are due to a GStreamer plugin that doesn't work on your system**: (by default, GStreamer uses an algorithm to guess what is the "best" plugin to use on your system).
-A common case is that the GStreamer VAAPI plugin (for hardware-accelerated intel graphics) is being used on a system with NVIDIA graphics, If you use an NVIDIA graphics card, make sure that the gstreamer1.0-vaapi plugin for Intel graphics is *NOT* installed (**uninstall it** if it is installed!).
-(You can test for this by explicitly choosing the GStreamer videosink with option "-vs ximagesink" or "-vs xvimagesink", to see if this fixes the problem, or "-vs vaapisink" to see if this reproduces the problem.)
+**Most of such problems are due to a GStreamer plugin that doesn't work on your system**: (by default, GStreamer uses an algorithm to guess what is the "best" plugin to use on your system).

+The most common of these problems are connected to the GStreamer VAAPI plugin (for hardware-accelerated intel graphics), Your first attempt to resolve a problem should be to find out if the VAAPI plugin is installed, and if so, uninstall it.
+(If this does not fix the problem, you can reinstall it.)

 There are some reports of other GStreamer problems with hardware-accelerated Intel graphics.
 One user (on Debian) solved this